-Competition and agreements with other parties
+Competition with other parties

 The mining industry is intensely competitive in all its phases, and the Company competes with other companies that have greater financial resources and technical capacity.
 Competition could adversely affect the Company's ability to acquire suitable properties or prospects in the future.
-The Company may, in the future, be unable to meet its share of costs incurred under such agreements to which it is a party and it may have its interest in the properties subject to such agreements reduced as a result.